This article was updated March 17, 2021.

 So much for that “good” investment.

-With today’s hot market, investors are realizing they can’t buy as many cheap properties with great returns as they could even just a year ago.
+With today’s hot market, investors are realizing they can’t buy as many cheap properties with great returns as they could even just a year ago… or a year before that… and so on.
 Great news for the real estate market, all of our current investments, and the economy as a whole—but it is forcing investors to settle for lower returns.

 At this point in the real estate market, sub-$50,000 properties are, in my humble opinion, sketch.
 I personally won’t buy anything in this price range.
 For one, the property will need work.
 Worse, you’re looking at the lowest class of tenants, which can add significant vacancy, eviction, and repair expenses.
 An eviction followed by an empty house followed by a nasty turnover repair cost blows your two percent delight out the window, does it not?